kubernetes/enhancements/keps/sig-api-machinery/4222-cbor-serializer/README.md

 In order to take advantage of the available speedup, the CBOR encoder will support separate deterministic and nondeterministic modes.
 The deterministic mode will be used for storage serialization only.
-The nondeterministic mode should actively randomize the order of map item encoding (as with map iteration in Go) to prevent users from making assumptions about the order.
+The nondeterministic mode should introduce randomness into the order of map item encoding (as with map iteration in Go) to make it easier to detect invalid assumptions about the order, but not in a way that adds significant overhead.

 To further mitigate the risk that the output of the nondeterministic encoder mode will be accidentally used in cases that require determinism (bytewise